 Each ceremony will be approximately one hour in length and will proceed as follows:

 The academic procession will begin promptly at the designated hour, and will mark the start of the commencement ceremony.
 Members of the graduating class will proceed to the reserved seating on the Coliseum arena floor; your faculty usher will direct you to the appropriate seating.
-As you reach your row of chairs, be sure to walk to the end of the row and fill in all seats (do not skip any seats), and remain standing until signaled by the President to be seated.
+As you reach your row of chairs, be sure to walk to the end of the row and fill in all seats (do not skip any seats), and remain standing until signaled by the Vice President to be seated.
 Once everyone has entered the coliseum, you will be asked to stand for The National Anthem and invocation (men will remove their caps for this).

 Presentation of Candidates